lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session07_see.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

-3. Open the Expanded Outputs section and enter text in the boxes to reflect your question and hypothesis about a base case run – one where no changes are made and you run the simulation out to its 2-year end just using the data pulled in from your team data file.
+4. Open the Expanded Outputs section and enter text in the boxes to reflect your question and hypothesis about a base case run – one where no new changes are made in your team, and you run the simulation out to its 2-year end just using data pulled in from your team data file.

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_9.gif)

-4. Run; then Save (without resetting) the run with the name Base Case.
+5. Run; then Save (without resetting) the run with the name Base Case.

-5. Review the Current Run Experiment Values in the Control Panel: shows Base Case or default values.
+6. Review the Current Run Experiment Values in the Control Panel: You should see all variables at Base Case or default values.

-6. Orient yourself to the charts in the Results Dashboard (axes, units, legend, drop-down menu options).
+7. Orient yourself to the charts in the Results Dashboard (axes, units, legend, drop-down menu options).

-7. What do you notice about the results?
+8. Describe what you see in the Our Findings box.
+What do you notice about the results?
 Do they match your hypothesis?
-Compare the values you see in the charts with the Team Data Table numbers.
+Compare the values in the charts with the Team Data Table numbers.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*

-8. Record your Findings in the Text section.
+9. Record your Findings - what you learned from the Results compared to your Hypothesis.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

-9. Decide what you want to look into next.
-Record your Decisions in the Text section.
-Save and Reset when ready.
+10. In Our Decisions, record what these findings suggest doing differently in your team.
+Also write down what the team decided to investigate next.

+11. Save and Reset when ready.
+Notice that the sim UI automatically adds the date to the name of the run for you.
+Remember to log off before you exit the browser window.

 ## Done and Do (15 minutes)